craigmckeachie/react-course/concepts/A8-BestPractices.md

    - Not creating folders can keep make smaller projects easier to navigate.
 This "keeps it simple."
    - Creating additional folders can result in too much nesting

-3. If you do create a separate folder for a compoment, should you:
+3. If you do create a separate folder for a component, should you:

 - name the file with the same name as the component?